 Once the reason for the skin irritation is determined and the cause corrected consider treating the irritated skin as follows: after gently cleansing the area with warm water, and drying the area, sprinkle the irritated skin with skin barrier powder, rub gently into the skin and brush off the excess.
 Apply the new pouching system.
 The skin barrier powder can dry the skin to provide a dry surface to adhere the pouching system.

 What should you do if you notice blood in or around your stoma?

 First, examine your stoma and determine where blood is coming from.
 Then gently press the spot with a clean, dry pad.
 This usually stops the bleeding.

 If minor bleeding continues for more than a few minutes, or if you notice blood in your stool, please contact your ostomy nurse for guidance.

 In rare cases when bleeding is heavy, this could be a sign of a larger problem.
 Go to the emergency room for immediate treatment.

 Contact your ostomy nurse or other health care provider immediately if you experience:

 - Bowel obstruction (no stoma output for greater than 5 hours accompanied by pain, bloating, nausea and/or vomiting).

 - Dehydration (inability to maintain a good fluid balance, feeling lightheaded and dizzy, always thirsty, high liquid stoma output).

-If unable to contact your ostomy nurse or health care provider go to the local ER.
+If you are unable to contact your ostomy nurse or health care provider, go to the local ER.